Reduce Customer Churn

 There can be several underlying reasons for customer churn.

-Confusion in the early days will most definitely lead to drop-offs, even if the product itself is good.
+Confusion will definitely cause people to leave, even if the product is good.

-When you think as the seller, you see your product perfectly aligned with your buyer’s needs.
-But look at it from the buyer’s lens.
-Have they fully understood how to use the product?
-Were they promised something else?
-Are the expectations set right?
+When you put yourself in the seller's shoes, you can see how your product fits perfectly with what your buyer needs.
+But see it from the buyer's point of view.
+Do they know how to use the product completely?
+Did they promise them something else?
+Are the expectations set correctly?

 A survey was done in the US, which showed over 60% of the customers reach out to the customer support within the first month of purchase.